Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 ## Introduction

 Handheld LCD screen present a lot of challanges:
-- color variations depending on the viewing angle (especially on TN panels)
+- color variations depending on the **viewing angle** (especially on TN panels).
-- different color tint caused by the so-called ‘screen lottery’ phenomenon in certain handhelds (e.g. the 3DS), where manufacturing tolerances cause units with the same nominal display model to exhibit distinct color characteristics.
+- different **color tint** caused by the so-called ‘screen lottery’ phenomenon in certain handhelds (e.g. the 3DS), where manufacturing tolerances cause units with the same nominal display model to exhibit distinct color characteristics.
-- different screen manufacturers: some handhelds have different screen manufacturers (e.g. NDS Lite has LCD screens coming from Hitachi and Sharp (1)(2)) which can cause color variations across different units of the same handheld.
+- different **screen manufacturers**: some handhelds have different screen manufacturers (e.g. NDS Lite has LCD screens coming from Hitachi and Sharp (1)(2)) which can cause color variations across different units of the same handheld.
-- screen protectors and touchscreens (or screen digitizers) can affect color accuracy, especially if they are old and have been exposed to sunlight, which can degrade the plastic and cause a yellowish tint.
+- **screen protectors and touchscreens** (or screen digitizers) can affect color accuracy, especially if they are old and have been exposed to sunlight, which can degrade the plastic and cause a yellowish tint.

-The goal is to measure the best possible scenario, removing all the factors which can degrade image quality.
+The goal is to **measure the best possible scenario**, removing all the factors which can degrade image quality.

 ## Emissive display measurements guide

 ### Environment setup

-In order to achieve reproducible and accurate measurements you must:
+To achieve reproducible and accurate measurements, you must:

+* **Let the screen warm up**:
-- Let the screen warm-up.
-This can take from 5 to 10 minutes, up to 30 minutes depending on the screen type.
-Doing measurements too early can results in non-reproducible measurements and does not provide the actual screen visual experience.
-In general, start measuring only when measurements are stable.
+  * Warming can take 5–10 minutes, or up to 30 minutes depending on the screen type.
-- Remove any kind of external light source which can alter the measurements (e.g. no sunlight, no light bulb turned on, pc screen turned off).
-If there are multiple screens to measure (e.g. NDS family) cover the display you are not measuring to avoid light leakage.
+  * Measuring too early can produce non-reproducible results and does not reflect the true visual experience.
+  * Begin measurements only once values have stabilized.
+* **Remove external light sources**:
+  * Avoid sunlight, lamps, or other screens that can affect measurements.
+  * For multiple screens (e.g., NDS family), cover the screens not being measured to prevent light leakage.
+* **Plug in the charger for certain handhelds**:
-- Some handhelds (e.g. PSP-1000) requires the charger to be plugged-in to reach the maximum screen luminance.
+  * Some devices (e.g., PSP-1000) require charging to reach maximum screen luminance.
+* **Use full-screen color patches**:
-- use full-screen color patches.
-This requires either homebrew software on a modded handheld, hardware modifications, or the use of special cartridges.
+  * Requires homebrew software on modded handhelds, hardware modifications, or special cartridges.
-- (optional, but appreciated) remove screen protectors and screen digitizer (i.e. touchscreen).
-These are unnecessary "screen layers" that can alter the measurements.
+* **Optionally remove screen protectors or digitizers**:
+  * Extra layers (e.g., touchscreen or protective films) can alter measurements, so removing them improves accuracy.
+* **Colorimeter usage**:
-- (TODO: to revise) if you are using a colorimeter, the meter must be in contact with the screen to avoid light leakage or external lights infiltrations.
+  * **With screen protector**: Place the sensor in contact with the protector to keep it perpendicular, reduce light leakage, and minimize external light influence.
+  * **Without screen protector**: Place the sensor directly on the screen but avoid pressing too hard to prevent distortion or Newton rings.
+Alternatively, position the meter very close to the screen, ensuring perpendicular alignment—small viewing angle changes can significantly affect color and brightness on TN panels.

 ### What to measure